nt-hung/nt-hung.github.io/_pages/about.md

 ---

 Welcome!
 I am a PhD fellow in the [Institute for Systems and Robotics](https://welcome.isr.tecnico.ulisboa.pt/) at [Instituto Superior Técnico
-](https://tecnico.ulisboa.pt/en/) Lisbon, [University of Lisbon](https://www.ulisboa.pt/en).
+](https://tecnico.ulisboa.pt/en/), [University of Lisbon](https://www.ulisboa.pt/en).
 I was a research fellow with the Marie Sklodowska Curie Innovative Training Networks of the MarineUAS project from 2016–2018.
 My research interests include control, estimation, optimization, and network science with applications in aerial and marine robots.
 My work is under supervision of Prof. [Antionio Pascoal](https://welcome.isr.tecnico.ulisboa.pt/author/antoniomanueldossantos/).